Skip to main content

 Cluster: A set of machines (nodes) that run containerised applications managed by Kubernetes.

 Node: A single machine in the cluster.
 Nodes can be physical servers or virtual machines.
-There are two types:
+Two types:

-Pod: The smallest deployable unit in Kubernetes.
-A pod encapsulates one or more containers that share storage and network.
+Pod: Smallest deployable unit in Kubernetes.
+A pod wraps one or more containers that share storage and network.
 In most cases, a pod runs a single container.
+One pod, one job.

 Service: An abstraction that defines how to access a set of pods.
 Services provide stable IP addresses and DNS names, load balancing across pods, and service discovery.

-Deployment: A declarative configuration that describes the desired state for your pods — how many replicas, which image to use, resource limits, update strategy.
-Kubernetes continuously works to make the actual state match the desired state.
+Deployment: A declarative configuration describing the desired state for your pods — how many replicas, which image to use, resource limits, update strategy.
+Kubernetes continuously works to make actual state match desired state.
+You say "I want 3 copies running."
+Kubernetes makes it happen.

 Namespace: A way to divide cluster resources between multiple users or teams.
 Think of it as virtual clusters within a physical cluster.